Have you heard about biosimilar drugs?

 There is no simple answer to this question as there are many factors to consider.

-Several insurers have adopted a policy promoting the reimbursement of biosimilar drugs rather than brand-name drugs.
-At SSQ Insurance, we follow this policy, which is based on the guidelines issued by several provincial public programs, and in compliance with indications issued by Health Canada.
+Several insurers have adopted a policy promoting the reimbursement of biosimilar drugs rather than the reference biologic drugs.
+At SSQ Insurance, our policy is based on the guidelines issued by several provincial public plans, which means we will only reimburse you for biosimilar drugs, while complying with the instructions issued by Health Canada.

-Please note that exceptions and special rules may apply depending on the nature of the treatment and its progress.
+Please note that exceptions and special rules may apply.

 Talk to your doctor or pharmacist to learn whether it is preferable to choose a biologic or biosimilar drug.
 Close monitoring is essential to determine if you are responding well to the new drug.